 Successful completion of both the ninth-grade assessment and the Success Plan is required for students to graduate.
 Students are also expected to complete both elementary assessments, and parents should not plan family vacations when these assessments take place.
 Unlike other tests, performance assessments are not easy to make up at a later time.

-School Attendance Area Exceptions
+School Attendance Area Exceptions (Board Policy 206)

 Transfer of a student from a school in the home attendance area to a school in another attendance area may be approved under some conditions and in accordance with school board policy.
-New residents or current residents who have moved within the district MUST register with Central Registration before any attendance exception request will be considered.